Magneto-inductive Passive Relaying in Arbitrarily Arranged Networks

 AuthorsGregor Dumphart, Eric Slottke, and Armin Wittneben

-ReferenceIEEE International Conference on Communications (ICC), May 2017, to appear.
+ReferenceIEEE International Conference on Communications (ICC), Paris, France, May 2017.

 AbstractWe consider a wireless sensor network that uses inductive near-field coupling for wireless powering or communication, or for both.
 The severely limited range of an inductively coupled source-destination pair can be improved using resonant relay devices, which are purely passive in nature.
 Utilization of such magneto-inductive relays has only been studied for regular network topologies, allowing simplified assumptions on the mutual antenna couplings.
 In this work we present an analysis of magneto-inductive passive relaying in arbitrarily arranged networks.
 We find that the resulting channel has characteristics similar to multipath fading: the channel power gain is governed by a non-coherent sum of phasors, resulting in increased frequency selectivity.
 We propose and study two strategies to increase the channel power gain of random relay networks: i) deactivation of individual relays by open-circuit switching and ii) frequency tuning.
 The presented results show that both methods improve the utilization of available passive relays, leading to reliable and significant performance gains.

 Keywordsmagneto-inductive relaying, passive relaying, wireless sensor networks, inductive coupling, wireless power transfer